lumag/hexagon-dsp-binaries/README.md

 # Data origin

-Binary files for the Dragonboard 820c have been extracted from the adspso.bin partition image provided by Qualcomm as a part of the BSP archive [linux-board-support-package-r01700.1.zip](https://releases.linaro.org/96boards/dragonboard820c/qualcomm/firmware/linux-board-support-package-r01700.1.zip) mirrored by Linaro.
+Binary files for the DragonBoard 820c have been extracted from the adspso.bin partition image provided by Qualcomm as a part of the BSP archive [linux-board-support-package-r01700.1.zip](https://releases.linaro.org/96boards/dragonboard820c/qualcomm/firmware/linux-board-support-package-r01700.1.zip) mirrored by Linaro.
 The archive is covered by [LICENSE.qcom](LICENSE.qcom).

-Binary files for the Dragonboard 845c (aka RB3) and other Robotics Platforms (RB1, RB2, etc) have been extracted from the dspso.bin partition images provided by Thundercomm under the terms of [LICENSE.qcom](LICENSE.qcom) as a part of the platform-enablement arcihves.
-These archives hosted by Linaro, see
+Binary files for the DragonBoard 845c (aka RB3) and other Robotics Platforms (RB1, RB2, etc) have been extracted from the dspso.bin partition images provided by Thundercomm under the terms of [LICENSE.qcom](LICENSE.qcom) as a part of the platform-enablement archives.
+These archives are hosted by Linaro, see
 - https://releases.linaro.org/96boards/dragonboard845c/qualcomm/firmware/
 - https://releases.linaro.org/96boards/rb1/qualcomm/firmware/
 - https://releases.linaro.org/96boards/rb2/qualcomm/firmware/